BrawnyJavier/WeRentCar123/README.md

 ```
 Open the RESTful Java project contained.\WeRentCar123\JavaReportService
 in  using netbeans, you will need to configure
-the database connection, to do so open the persistance.xml file under "Configuration files" folder, change the user and password
+the database connection, to do so open the persistance.xml file under
+"Configuration files" folder, change the user and password
 to match your database's user login.
 Second, go to web/web-inf/glassfish-resources and change the parameeters to match
 youur database instance connection.

-Run the project.
+Run the project

 ```